Region-Aware Wasserstein Distances of Persistence Diagrams and Merge Trees: Region-aware Wasserstein distances

 \revision{ intuitively measuring the cost of transforming one aligned region to another.
 Line \ref{eq_our_regionalDiscrepancy} compares their functions pointwise where both aligned regions coincide.
 Line \ref{eq_our_groundMetric_deletion} penalizes the parts of the first region that must be deleted and line \ref{eq_our_groundMetric_insertion} the parts of the second region that must be inserted.
 These two lines penalize unmatched support via the background fields $\projectionRegion_{f_1}$ and $\projectionRegion_{f_2}$.
-A natural background is the null field, $\projectionRegion_{f}(x) = 0$ for all $x$, which encodes the notion that a feature contributes no signal outside its own region and yields the intended interpretation of lines \ref{eq_our_groundMetric_deletion} and \ref{eq_our_groundMetric_insertion} as deletion and insertions of nonshared points.
-Another possibility is the background as the data itself, $\projectionRegion_{f}(x) = f(x)$ for all $x$, which allows to show the stability of our new metric (\autoref{sec_stability}), intuitively comparing the points outside the region overlap to what the other function is at those locations.
-When regions degenerate to their extrema, the symmetric difference terms vanish and the overlap term reduces to $|e_i - e_j|^q$, recovering the classical case. }
+A natural background is the null field, $\projectionRegion_{f}(x) = 0$ for all $x$, which encodes the notion that a feature contributes no signal outside its own region and yields the intended interpretation of lines \ref{eq_our_groundMetric_deletion} and \ref{eq_our_groundMetric_insertion} as \revisionTVCGminor{deletions} and insertions of nonshared points.
+To show the stability of our new metric (\autoref{sec_stability}), the background \revisionTVCG{field necessitates to be set} as the data itself, $\projectionRegion_{f}(x) = f(x)$ for all $x$, intuitively comparing the points outside the region overlap to what the other function is at those locations.
+When regions degenerate to their extrema, the symmetric difference terms vanish and the overlap term reduces to $|e_i - e_j|^q$, recovering the classical case \revisionTVCG{(\autoref{eq_groundMetric})}. }